inancdemir/secrettheme/README.md

 Quick and Easy Checkout Process: Streamlined checkout to reduce cart abandonment.

 Installation
-Download the Theme: Access and download the Rise Theme package from the Shopify Theme Store.
+Download the Theme: Access and download the Stellar Theme package from the Shopify Theme Store.
-Install to Your Shopify Store: In your Shopify dashboard, go to the Online Store section, then Themes, and upload the Rise Theme.
+Install to Your Shopify Store: In your Shopify dashboard, go to the Online Store section, then Themes, and upload the Stellar Theme.
 Activate the Theme: After uploading, set Rise as your active theme.
 Customization
-Theme Customizer: Use Shopify theme customizer to adjust the Rise Theme settings including colors, fonts, and layout.
+Theme Customizer: Use Shopify theme customizer to adjust the Stellar Theme settings including colors, fonts, and layout.
 Product Page Customization: Tailor your product pages with customizable fields and layout options.
 Homepage Sections: Configure homepage sections to highlight featured products, collections, or promotions.
 Support
-For assistance or inquiries about the Rise Theme, please refer to our documentation https://oakthemes.net/documentation .
+For assistance or inquiries about the Stellar Theme, please refer to our documentation https://oakthemes.net/documentation .
 Don't hesitate to contact our support team.
 We are here to help with any issues or questions you may have.

 Acknowledgements
-We would like to extend our gratitude to our dedicated development team and the Shopify community for their invaluable feedback during the creation of the Rise Theme.
+We would like to extend our gratitude to our dedicated development team and the Shopify community for their invaluable feedback during the creation of the Stellar Theme.

 Enjoy creating a beautiful and effective online store with Rise!
 We are excited to see what you will build.